 From VO Atlanta to VOcation to One Voice to MAVO and That’s Voiceover and all the others, I’m grateful that the organizers make it their mission to create places where industry colleagues can congregate and learn.
 The enthusiastic reception, even for virtual content in the middle of a pandemic, is a testament to the quality that these events offer and the need among our tight-knit community to come together, whether in person or remotely, to celebrate what we do.

 And I’m grateful to all the presenters.
 The veteran sages we see at almost every event because their wisdom is too valuable not to have them on the marquee, and the new blood that continues to join the ranks of VO educators each year, offering fresh takes and diverse perspectives that dovetail with the changes taking place in our industry and society.

 Even the demanding ones who dump volumes of work on you the day before vacation, or need just one more ABC, or want you to sound “like Don LaFontaine, but conversational.”

 You pay our bills, and in the end, the customer is always right.
-I’m grateful that you place value on my performance, and I’m dedicated to rewarding that confidence with quality.
+I’m grateful you value my performance, and I’m dedicated to rewarding that confidence with quality.

 For reminding me what this is all about.
-Not money, or visibility, or even the satisfaction of a job well done…….but knowing that another day in the booth is another day that they are taken care of, and seeing their smiles as a reward for a hard day’s work.
+Not money, visibility, or even the satisfaction of a job well done…….but knowing that another day in the booth is another day that they are taken care of and seeing their smiles as a reward for a hard day’s work.